An OLCreate Open University Course

 Hello and welcome to my website.

-I am a qualified and experienced Integrative Relational psychotherapist; I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it, how you relate to others.
+I am an Integrative Relational psychotherapist and I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it and how you relate to others.
 Together, we might explore ways to notice or address what is in the way of your aims, happiness, goals or fulfillment.

 Your journey is unique.
 Every time I've been listened to and understood I've come away feeling cared for and valued with a new sense of worth.
 I've learned that change is inevitable and that how I care for myself in the present affects my future.